1. Can you provide some history on the building and the campus?

 Therefore, you will find that schools for typically developing youngsters are generally less expensive than similarly situated schools for children with special learning needs, and these schools tend to range in their pricing based on service provisions.

 Generally, the market for day-schools for children with special learning needs ranges from $40k to $150k per year and from $250k to $450k for programs with Shrub Oak’s staffing level which have residential components.

 Our program falls into these ranges with the annual tuition rate of $124,000 for our day program, and annual tuition of $300,000 for our residential program.
 Shrub Oak will be open 24/7/365.

 While Shrub Oak is a private program and doesn’t operate under a State contract, parents should speak with their local child advocacy organizations and determine if reimbursements may be available from their local school district for the services provided at Shrub Oak International School.

 4. How do I know my child will be safe and secure in this environment?

 When placing a child in the care of another, it is common for parents to be concerned that their child will be taken care of with the same level of respect and love which they receive at home.
 We understand this concern and take our responsibility very seriously in order to ensure your child’s safety and security.
 We have rigorous protocols, procedures and technologies in place to ensure that your child is safe from any and all dangers which could possibly arise, such as:

-- → Every square inch of public space within the facility is monitored 24/7 by highly trained security personnel, many of which former law enforcement.
+- → Every square inch of public space within the facility is monitored 24/7 by highly trained security personnel, many of whom are former law enforcement.